kjosib/glowing-chainsaw/docs/source/language.rst

 	| normal, with the name of the corresponding layout structure.
 	| Example: :code:`foo :tree` then :code:`foo` is the
 	  reader for the tree called :code:`foo`.
+	| But see the note on tree subordinates, later on.

 * :code:`:axis` <name>
 	| the reader is exactly the given name.